Pyomo/pyomo/doc/OnlineDocs/contributed_packages/edi/blackboxconstraints.rst

 The BlackBox method
 *******************

-The ``BlackBox`` is extremely flexible, but here we present standard usage for a beginner user.
-Advanced users should also check the :doc:`advanced <./advancedruntimeconstraints>` documentation for more flexible ways of building black-box models
+The ``BlackBox`` is extremely flexible, but here we present standard usage for a typical user.

 The ``BlackBox`` method assumes to take in the inputs as arguments in the order defined during the ``__init__()`` method.
 Note that the method assumes inputs **with units** and expects outputs **with units**.
 In general, the units on inputs and outputs need not be in any specific system, but should be convertible (ex, meters and feet) to whatever has been specified as the input units when defining in the ``__init__()`` function.

+The unit handling system in Pyomo can be rough at times, and so the BlackBox function is expected to return values that are ``pint.Quantity`` types.
+These are obtained using the ``pyo.as_quantity()`` function.

 Since the units cannot be assumed on input, the first step in any black box is to convert to the model units: